ahmednafies/Fast_API_calculator/README.md

 # Assignment (Ahmed Nafies)

-This micro service handles the following:
+This micro-service handles the following:
 * Calculating a Fibonacci number F(n) with the value of n provided by the user.
 * The Ackermann function A(m,n) with values of m and n provided by the user.
 * The factorial of a non-negative integer n provided by the user.